calistadamara/deliv-rating-prediction/README.md

-# deliv-rating-prediction
+# ⭐ Customer’s Rating Predictive Model on Delivery Operations Business ⭐
 This is my first data science project.

-## Customer’s Rating Predictive Model on Delivery Operations Business
+In this project, I will show you how to turn raw data into insightful business decision

 ## Problem Description